-All staff or volunteers should be given the opportunity to receive formal (through an appraisal) or informal feedback, to identify training needs and set new goals.
-Club management should be sensitive to any concerns about poor practice or abuse and act on them at an early stage by liaising with the local welfare officer and Table Tennis England's Safeguarding Manager.
+All staff or volunteers should be given the opportunity to receive formal (through an appraisal), or informal feedback, to identify training needs and set new goals.
+Club management should be sensitive to any concerns about poor practice or abuse and act on them at an early stage, by liaising with the Local Safeguarding Officer and Table Tennis Wales' National Safeguarding Officer.
 They should also offer appropriate support to those who report complaints/concerns.

-Complaints and disciplinary procedures Clubs and leagues should have in place a complaints and disciplinary process of which all parents, young people, members and volunteers should be aware.
+9. Complaints and disciplinary procedures

+Clubs and leagues should have in place a complaints and disciplinary process of which all parents, children, members and volunteers should be aware.